 Lavery: We have about 20 merchandise right now.

-Bandholz: What have you ever learned from Kickstarter that allows the non-public launches?
+Bandholz: What have you ever learned from Kickstarter that allows non-public launches?

-Lavery: Kickstarter forces you to create promotional belongings for the product earlier than it exists.
-Creating a tale around each product is so crucial.
-We have a process now of making a tale around a product before it launches.
+Lavery: Kickstarter forces you to create promotional materials for the product before it exists.
+Creating a tale around each product is crucial.
+We have a process now of creating a tale around a product before it launches.

 Bandholz: One final question as we wrap with Kickstarter.
-How do you preserve the communications with the funders on Kickstarter after the marketing campaign and earlier than the product is available?
+How do you preserve the communications with the funders on Kickstarter after the marketing campaign and before the product is available?

 Lavery: We didn’t, first of all, have a strategy.
-But the higher manner to do its miles to communicate more than much more minor.
-Most people gained’t read all of the messages.
+But the higher manner of doing its miles to communicate more than much more minor.
+Most people don’t read all of the messages.
 But you then have these tough-core consumers that anticipate the updates.
 Every two to 3 weeks is preferred for a good verbal exchange frequency.

 Bandholz: Where can our listeners and readers research more about you and your business?

 Lavery: Go to BestSelf.Co.
-My internet site is LittleMight.Com.
+My website is LittleMight.Com.
 I have lots of crowdfunding resources there.
 I get requested frequently at approximately Kickstarter.
-I have blog posts about precisely what we did, how we built our email list, the way you do a video, easy such things as that — all on LittleMight.Com.
+I have blog posts about precisely what we did, how we built our email list, how you do a video, and easy such things—all on LittleMight.Com.